-- In the TCP, click on the Envelope Trim button to open the track's envelopes window. - This button (below) shows the current automation mode for that track.: here it is Trim.

-• Select the item (a track envelope or FX parameter) that you wish to automate, and make sure to also select the options Visible and Arm.
+- In the TCP, click on the Envelope Trim button to open the track's envelopes window. - This button (below) shows the current automation mode for that track.: here it is Trim. - Select the item (a track envelope or FX parameter) that you wish to automate, and make sure to also select the options Visible and Arm. - Set Automation mode to Write.